 The closures will allow crews to restripe portions of the roadway, and could be rescheduled due to weather.

 This project will also revise the I-5 Center Drive interchange, allowing for continued use from Joint Base Lewis-McChord.

-Why is WSDOT revising the I-5 Center Drive Interchange, adding “smart highway” devices on I-5 near Carpenter Road, and revising I-5 ramp meters in Nisqually and widening the Mounts Road Gate access road?
+Why is WSDOT revising the I-5 Center Drive Interchange, adding “smart highway” devices on I-5 near Carpenter Road, revising I-5 ramp meters in Nisqually and widening the Mounts Road Gate access road?

 The current connecting road from Joint Base Lewis-McChord to Center Drive was originally built as an emergency access and never intended for routine use.
 To allow the continued use of this road, the I-5 Center Drive interchange must be revised.
 Once completed, drivers using the Center Drive on-ramp to northbound I-5 will take a free moving left turn without stopping.
 A new HOV bypass lane and ramp meter will also be installed on the ramp.
 JBLM personnel will still be allowed to exit the base at Center Drive, where a new stop sign will be installed to provide traffic control.
 The northbound I-5 exit to Center Drive will not be altered.

 View full size image (pdf 220kb)

 To help address increasing traffic volumes and longer hours of congestion seen along this I-5 corridor, WSDOT is installing fiber optic cable that will operate two traffic cameras and a variable message sign near Carpenter Road in Lacey.